 Each of these has its own special lure which appeals to people for different and often intensely personal reasons.

-Others prefer the road less travelled; enjoying isolated communities and sights free of crowds.
+Others, like us, prefer the road less travelled; enjoying isolated communities and sights free of crowds.

 Gower peninsula: a special place